verrazzano/verrazzano/oam-application-operator/examples/bobs-books/README.md

     You will not be able to pull these images until you have accepted the licenses.

-## Deply the Example Applications
+## Deploy the Example Applications

 Run the `install-bobs-books.sh` script to create all of the necessary resources and install the example applications.
-You need to provide credentials for both the Oracle Container Registry and Github Container Registry.
+You need to provide credentials for both the Oracle Container Registry and GitHub Container Registry.
 ```
 ./install-bobs-books.sh <ghcr username> <ghcr password> <ocr username> <ocr password>
 ```